-In addition, the 12-month data from the OPH2003 trial suggested there is an overall dose response relationship in which higher doses of Zimura corresponded to a greater reduction in the mean rate of GA growth as compared to the corresponding sham group.
-For our ISEE2008 trial, for the reasons stated above, we have decided to proceed with only a 2 mg dose treatment arm and not include a 4 mg dose treatment arm.
-The 2 mg dose may prove to not be efficacious in treating GA.
-Additionally, unlike the protocol for the OPH2003 trial, the protocol of the ISEE2008 trial will provide that patients who develop CNV in the study eye in the trial may, at the investigator's discretion, remain in the trial and receive standard of care anti-VEGF therapy, and that measurements of these patients' GA will be included in the primary efficacy analysis if their FAF images can be reliably assessed by the masked reading center.
-If a significant number of patients develop CNV in the study eye and these patients' FAF images are not reliably assessable, or if more patients than we anticipate drop out or their data is otherwise missing, it would reduce the number of patients from whom data is available for analyzing the primary endpoint for this trial and the ISEE2008 trial could be underpowered to demonstrate a potential clinical benefit for Zimura in GA with statistical significance.
+In addition, the 12-month and 18-month data from the GATHER1 trial suggested there is an overall dose response relationship in which higher doses of Zimura (for example, the 4 mg and the 2 mg dose) corresponded to a greater reduction in the mean rate of GA growth as compared to the corresponding sham group as compared to lower doses of Zimura (for example, the 1 mg dose).
+For our GATHER2 trial, for the reasons stated above, we have decided to proceed with only a 2 mg dose treatment arm and not include a 4 mg dose treatment arm.
+The 2 mg dose may prove not to be efficacious in treating GA.
+Additionally, unlike the protocol for the GATHER1 trial, the protocol of the GATHER2 trial provides that patients who develop CNV in the study eye in the trial may remain in the trial and receive either Lucentis or Eylea in accordance with the label for that anti-VEGF agent, and that measurements of these patients' GA will be included in the primary efficacy analysis if their fundus autofluorescence, or FAF, images can be reliably assessed by the masked reading center.
+The retention of these patients in the GATHER2 trial may introduce additional variability not present in the GATHER1 trial, as we do not have any data regarding the progression of GA in patients with CNV who receive treatment with an anti-VEGF agent.
+Moreover, if a significant number of patients develop CNV in the study eye and these patients' FAF images are not reliably assessable, or if more patients than we anticipate drop out or their data is otherwise missing, any such occurrence would reduce the number of patients from whom data is available for analyzing the primary endpoint for this trial and the GATHER2 trial could be underpowered to demonstrate a potential clinical benefit for Zimura in GA with statistical significance.

-Our intended regulatory pathway for generating sufficient safety and efficacy data to submit an NDA and potentially obtain marketing approval for Zimura for GA is subject to a number of assumptions, including that we may be able to rely on the results from our OPH2003 trial as one of two well-controlled, pivotal trials typically required by the FDA.
-The FDA, EMA and other regulatory authorities may not accept the results of the OPH2003 trial as a pivotal clinical trial, or may not agree with our selection of the primary endpoint for the OPH2003 and ISEE2008 trials or the statistical analysis we performed.
-We may decide to or may be required to enroll additional patients, collect additional safety data or conduct additional clinical trials to seek or obtain approval for Zimura in GA.
+Our intended regulatory pathway for generating sufficient safety and efficacy data to submit an NDA and potentially obtain marketing approval for Zimura for GA is subject to a number of assumptions, including that we may be able to rely on the results from our GATHER1 and GATHER2 trials as two well-controlled, Phase 3 trials typically required by the FDA.
+The FDA, EMA and other regulatory authorities may not accept the results of the GATHER1 trial as a Phase 3 clinical trial, or may not agree with our selection of the primary endpoint for the GATHER1 and GATHER2 trials or the statistical analysis we performed.
+We may decide to or may be required to enroll additional patients, collect additional safety data or conduct additional clinical trials or non-clinical studies to seek or obtain approval for Zimura in GA.